spatie/laravel-permission/README.md

 - Your `Role` model needs to implement the `Spatie\Permission\Contracts\Role` contract
 - Your `Permission` model needs to implement the `Spatie\Permission\Contracts\Permission` contract
-- You must publish the configuration and update the `models.role` and `models.permission` values
+- You must publish the configuration with this command: `php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider" --tag="config"` and update the `models.role` and `models.permission` values

 ## Change log